Create a basic autograder (helloworld)

 The autograder is the name for the code package you write which will grade the student submission code and give back a grade, among other types of feedback.
 The best way to explain how to build an autograder is to show an example – in this case we will be building an autograder which tests a student’s ability to print out “Hello World” to standard output.
 The example will be in Java code.

-Refer here to get a sense of the components involved
+here to get a sense of the components involved

 - First, you must create the two grading files: autograde.tar and autograde-Makefile